renkasiyas/stori-take-home-test/README.md

 }
 ```

+## Other endpoints

+- `GET: /user/{user_id}`
+- `DELETE: /user/{user_id}`

-## Caveats
+## Caveats & Known issues
-- Database is non-persistent, so any user/transactions created will be deleted after some time.
+- Database is non-persistent, so any user/transactions created will be deleted after a short time window.
 If you want to try again, please start over.
 - Email is sent through sender address `no-reply@wem.mx`.
 Please look into Junk/spam folder if mail is not into inbox.

-## Other endpoints

-- `GET: user/{user_id}`
-- `DELETE: user/{user_id}`
+- `send-email` endpoint is the 'slowest'.
+I made another project on the fly to process and generate the chart located at the bottom of the email message.
+This connection is a VPS outside AWS ecosystem.
+- *CSV file is downloading wrongly enconded in base64 —you could decode it to confirm.
+Didn't got time to debbug this properly.